chrishenri/chrishenri.github.io/_pages/about.md

   - /about.html
 ---

-With my work, I hope to contribute to the better understanding and prediction of the fate and transport of contaminants in groundwater.
-This includes the development of numerical solutions to simulate reactive transport in heterogeneous aquifers, transport upscaling and the application of stochastic approaches to account for uncertainty on predictions at the local to the basin scale.
+With my research, I hope to contribute to the sustainability of the groundwater resources through the better understanding and prediction of the fate, transport and societal implications of contaminants in aquifers.
+This includes the development of numerical solutions for reactive transport in heterogeneous aquifers, transport upscaling and the application of stochastic approaches to account for uncertainty on predictions at the local to the basin scale.
 I have the chance to be working with exciting and brilliant people within [Thomas Harter](http://groundwater.ucdavis.edu/People/)'s and [Graham Fogg](http://lawr.ucdavis.edu/people/faculty/fogg-graham)'s groups at the [Department of Land, Air and Water Resources](http://lawr.ucdavis.edu/) of the University of California, Davis.

 <center><img src="images/plume.gif" alt="Plume"></center>
 <center><span style = "font-size:0.7em;">Nitrate plume from a non-point source moving toward 3 extraction wells.</span></center>